The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 • Mitochondrial health and nutrient status influencing cardiac performance

-Rethinking Cholesterol and Cardiovascular Risk
+Rethinking Cholesterol and Heart Disease Risk

-Cholesterol is not the primary driver of heart disease it has long been portrayed to be.
+Cholesterol is not the primary driver of heart disease it has often been portrayed to be.
 It is a necessary biological molecule involved in hormone production, cellular integrity, and neurological function.
 Problems arise not from cholesterol itself, but from the metabolic, inflammatory, and regulatory imbalances that alter how cholesterol is produced, modified, and cleared.

 Understanding cholesterol within this broader physiological context allows for a more accurate assessment of cardiovascular risk—one that moves beyond fear-driven narratives and focuses on the underlying processes that shape long-term heart health.
+These processes include inflammation, insulin resistance, endothelial dysfunction, lipoprotein particle behavior, and metabolic health.

-A Thoughtful Next Step in Cardiovascular Health
+A Thoughtful Next Step in Understanding Your Cardiovascular Risk

 If you’ve been questioning your current approach to cardiovascular health, or wondering whether cholesterol numbers alone are telling the full story, a more comprehensive review may be helpful.